VUEngine/vuengine.github.io/documentation/user-guide/stages.md

 # Stages

-`Sprite`s already help to avoid mixing data with game logic with hardware management, but they are still somehow “low level” objects.
-Games are not composed of `Sprite`s, but of game objects, some of which have a visual representation, some of which don’t (a trigger, for example).
+[Sprite](/documentation/api/class-sprite/)s already help to avoid mixing data with game logic with hardware management, but they are still somehow “low level” objects.
+Games are not composed of [Sprite](/documentation/api/class-sprite/)s, but of game objects, some of which have a visual representation, some of which don’t (a trigger, for example).

-VUEngine implements `Stage`s as collections of a specific type of `Entity`: `Actor`s.
+VUEngine implements [Stage](/documentation/api/class-stage/)s as collections of a specific type of [Entity](/documentation/api/class-entity/): [Actor](/documentation/api/class-actor/)s.

 ## Entity

-A `Entity` is a `ListenerObject`, so it can send and receive messages and it can listen for and fire events.
+A [Entity](/documentation/api/class-entity/) is a [ListenerObject](/documentation/api/class-listener-object/), so it can send and receive messages and it can listen for and fire events.
 It adds to it a 3D transformation, which describes a position, a rotation (euclidean only) and a scale in 3D space, and declares and implements some methods that operate on that transformation.
-Finally, it supports the attachment of `Component`s to it. `Component`s can be visual components, like `Sprite`s and `Wireframe`s; behavioral components, like steering behaviors; physical components or collision components.
+Finally, it supports the attachment of [Component](/documentation/api/class-component/)s to it.
+[Component](/documentation/api/class-component/)s can be visual components, like [Sprite](/documentation/api/class-sprite/)s and [Wireframe](/documentation/api/class-wireframe/)s; behavioral components, like steering behaviors; physical components or collision components.

-The `Entity` class is abstract, therefore there can not be pure instances of it.
+The [Entity](/documentation/api/class-entity/) class is abstract, therefore there can not be pure instances of it.

 ## Container

-`Container`s are a special type of `Entity` that implement parenting by adding a local transformation relative to that of a parent `Container`.
+[Container](/documentation/api/class-container/)s are a special type of [Entity](/documentation/api/class-entity/) that implement parenting by adding a local transformation relative to that of a parent [Container](/documentation/api/class-container/).
 They are the means by which the engine implements the composite pattern.

-`Container`s can have children `Container`s, grandchildren `Container`s, grand-grandchildren `Container`s, etc.
+[Container](/documentation/api/class-container/)s can have children [Container](/documentation/api/class-container/)s, grandchildren [Container](/documentation/api/class-container/)s, grand-grandchildren [Container](/documentation/api/class-container/)s, etc.

-The engine takes care of keeping up to date the `Container`s’ transformation by concatenating their local transformations to their reference environment, which is the global transformation of the parent `Container`.
+The engine takes care of keeping up to date the [Container](/documentation/api/class-container/)s’ transformation by concatenating their local transformations to their reference environment, which is the global transformation of the parent [Container](/documentation/api/class-container/).

-`Container`s can forward or block the flow of logic towards their children.
+[Container](/documentation/api/class-container/)s can forward or block the flow of logic towards their children.
 They can propagate messages to them too.

-`Container`s are abstract too.
+[Container](/documentation/api/class-container/)s are abstract too.
 So they are not used nor instantiated directly.

 ## Stage

-At the root of the hierarchy of `Container`s, sits an instance of the `Stage` class.
-A `Stage` is the first type of `Container` and `Entity` that can be instantiated.
-It only allows instances of another specific type of Container as children: `Actor`s.
-The `Stage` implements the logic to stream in and out `Actor`s and is the proxy through which the `GameState` accesses the `Actor`s in a game level.
+At the root of the hierarchy of [Container](/documentation/api/class-container/)s, sits an instance of the [Stage](/documentation/api/class-stage/) class.
+A [Stage](/documentation/api/class-stage/) is the first type of [Container](/documentation/api/class-container/) and [Entity](/documentation/api/class-entity/) that can be instantiated.
+It only allows instances of another specific type of Container as children: [Actor](/documentation/api/class-actor/)s.
+The [Stage](/documentation/api/class-stage/) implements the logic to stream in and out [Actor](/documentation/api/class-actor/)s and is the proxy through which the [GameState](/documentation/api/class-game-state/) accesses the [Actor](/documentation/api/class-actor/)s in a game level.

-Being instantiable, the `Stage` has its own **StageSpec** to initialize it.
-Among a lot of other things, it has an option array of **ActorSpecs** that define the `Actor`s that will populate the `Stage`:
+Being instantiable, the [Stage](/documentation/api/class-stage/) has its own **StageSpec** to initialize it.
+Among a lot of other things, it has an option array of **ActorSpecs** that define the [Actor](/documentation/api/class-actor/)s that will populate the [Stage](/documentation/api/class-stage/):

 ```cpp
 PositionedActorROMSpec StageActorsSpecs[] =